Motivic distribution of rational curves and twisted products of toric varieties: Models and moduli spaces of sections

 \subsection{Local intersection degrees}

 Let $L$ be an invertible sheaf on $V$.
-A coherent sheaf on $\VVV$ whose restriction to $V$ is isomorphic to $L$ is call a \textit{model} of $V$.
+A coherent sheaf on $\VVV$ whose restriction to $V$ is isomorphic to $L$ is called a \textit{model} of $L$.
 In this paragraph we define local intersection degrees on $L$ of a section $\CCC \to \VVV$ at a closed point $p \in \CCC$, with respect to a model of $L$, and study the difference between the degrees given by two different models of $L$.
 This is a reformulation, in the framework of Greenberg schemes and motivic integration \cite{chambert2018motivic}, of the $p$-adic and adelic metrics of \cite[\S 1.2]{peyre2012points}.

-Let us first remind the local definition of such metrics.
-Note that in order to define functions at the level of Greenberg schemes, it is enough to define them on $R'$-points, for any extension $R'$ of ramification index one over the complete valuation ring $R$, by \cite[Chap.
-4, (3.3.7)]{chambert2018motivic}.
+Let us first recall the local definition of such metrics.

 \begin{mydef} Let $R$ be a complete discrete valuation ring with fraction field $K$.
 Let $\XXX$ be an $R$-scheme of pure dimension, $X$ its generic fibre, $L$ an invertible sheaf on $X$ and $\LLL$ a model of $L$ on $\XXX$ (not necessarily invertible).